List of largest extant lizards: Monitor lizards (Varanidae)

 Body size in monitor lizards shows greater variation than in any other family of animals with adult animals weighing between 23 g and 80,000 g (176.3 lb).
 The family includes both the largest living lizards and the largest lizards that have ever existed, yet about a third of the living species are dwarfs that seldom exceed 500 g in weight.
 Such massive size disparity between species makes the group ideal model animals to study the effects of gigantism on ecology and physiology, but at present little of their potential in this field has been explored.
 Although, species weighing around 1 kg are often found.
 This family includes the Komodo dragon, which is the largest of all extant lizards, with a length of 3 meters (10 ft) and approximate weight of 113 kg.
-Some of the largest representatives of the Varanidae such as the Komodo dragon, crocodile monitor, perentie and lace monitor can count an apex predators.
+Some of the largest representatives of the Varanidae such as the Komodo dragon, crocodile monitor, perentie and lace monitor can count as apex predators.
 In the list of the largest lizards, monitors occupy the first seven places.